hybrid-airbender-smr/Zatermoon/README.md

 the vision.py
-We use OpenCV's MatchTemplate, and it utilizes images from the MatchTemplate folder. _The challenge we face is to precisely try matching the images.
+We use OpenCV's MatchTemplate, and it utilizes images from the MatchTemplate zip file.
+> _The challenge we face is to precisely try matching the images.
 Additionally, taking lighting into account is incredibly difficult_

 additional code that uses in the demo servermain.py it uses pre-determined orientation and coordinate as well thats alpha-beta-charlie-alpha-beta.